-GOAL 5.0 - Addressing Conjunctive Surface Water Issues {TAC §356.5(a)(1)(D)}
+GOAL 5.0- Addressing Conjunctive Surface Water Issues {TAC §356.5(a)(1)(D)}

-5.1 Management Objective - The district will encourage and provide resources when possible to the cities of Sweetwater and Roscoe toward developing alternative sources of surface water for future use.

-5.1a Performance Standard - The district manager will meet with the city water utilities manager annually (once per year) to discuss surface water implementation.
-Documentation of this meeting will be included in the annual report.

-5.2 Management Objective - The District will actively participate in the Regional Planning Process (Region G - Brazos) to remain current with surface water issues.

-5.2a Performance Standard - The general manager will attend at least one meeting of the Brazos G RPG annually, and will review the agenda and minutes of each meeting with the GCD representative on the Regional Water Planning Group.
+- 5.1 Management Objective The district will encourage and provide resources when possible to the cities of Sweetwater and Roscoe toward developing alternative sources of surface water for future use. - 5.1a Performance Standard The district manager will meet with the city manager and/or the city water utilities manager of both Sweetwater and Roscoe annually (once per year) to discuss surface water implementation.
+Documentation of this meeting will be included in the annual report. - 5.2 Management Objective The District will actively participate in the Regional Planning Process (Region G Brazos) to remain current with surface water issues. - 5.2a Performance Standard The general manager will attend at least one meeting of the Brazos G RPG annually, and will review the agenda of each meeting, available on the Brazos G RPG website, and will discuss relevant items with a representative on the Brazos G RPG.